lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2025Apr16
+- Adding operations controller which expands Remote Control for both long and short

+## 2025Jun11
+- Fixed bug that would fail to notify about balance changes in the account
+- fixed display bug where lot size would show as 1.20000000000003 in the info panel

 ## 2025Apr15
 - Improved Beginning of Day/EA loaded notification
 - New Symbol detection is now fully automated.
 No need for user input